abaddon/POC_DDD_ddmandate/README.md

 # POC DDD Direct Debit mandate
 ![Test](https://github.com/abaddon/POC_DDD_ddmandate/workflows/Test/badge.svg)
 ## Why this POC

 The scope of this POC is to implement a service based on:

- - [EventStorming](https://www.eventstorming.com/)  as software design tool
+ - [EventStorming](https://www.eventstorming.com/)  to help me to discover the domain,
  - [Domain Driven Design](https://martinfowler.com/tags/domain%20driven%20design.html) as methodology to organise the domain model
  - [Hexagonal_architecture](https://en.wikipedia.org/wiki/Hexagonal_architecture_(software)) as architectural pattern to organise all the components of the services